+In addition to obtaining an EA Certificate from the provincial environmental assessment process, a company must also receive approval from the Canadian Environmental Assessment Agency (CEAA) pursuant to the Canadian Environmental Assessment Act.
 The Canadian Environmental Assessment Agency ("CEAA") and the British Columbia Environmental Assessment Office ("BCEAO") coordinate the federal and provincial Environmental Assessments under the Canada-British Columbia Agreement for Environmental Assessment Cooperation.
 In July 2012, the Company provided comments to the Canadian Environmental Assessment Agency (CEAA) on a draft Comprehensive Study Report ("CSR").
 On August 30, 2012, CEAA informed PBM that CEAA had received feedback from the federal departments on the draft Comprehensive Study Report ("CSR") and was planning to have a second draft prepared for PBM comments during the week of September 4, 2012.
-The Recommendations of the Executive Director report prepared by the BCEAO stated the position of the Federal Agencies as that "the CEA Agency considers that the issues examined by its agencies have been addressed through project design, mitigation measures and other commitments agreed to by the Proponent.
-The CEA Agency has produced a draft Comprehensive Study Report that concludes that the proposed Project is not likely to cause significant adverse environmental effects "The environmental effects of the Project have been determined using assessment methods and analytical tools that reflect the current best practices of impact assessment practitioners.
-As a result of incremental changes to the project design and additional mitigation measures and commitments applied to the Project throughout the comprehensive study process, the Agency concluded that the proposed project can be constructed, operated, maintained, and decommissioned without significant adverse effects, including consideration of cumulative effects.
-No significant adverse biological, physical, or human health effects are predicted.
-Any residual effects are predicted to be of low magnitude, moderate duration, localized in geographic extent, and reversible over the long term following decommissioning".
+Further, the CEAA draft CSR, which was received by the Company in September 2012, concluded that "The environmental effects of the project have been determined using assessment methods and analytical tools that reflect current best practices of impact assessment practitioners.
+As a result of incremental changes to the project design and additional mitigation measures and commitments applied to the project throughout the comprehensive study process, the Agency concludes that the project can be constructed, operated, maintained and decommissioned without significant adverse effects, including consideration of cumulative effects.
+No significant adverse biological, physical or human health effects are predicted and any residual effects are predicted to be of low magnitude, moderate duration, localized in geographic extent and reversible over the long term following decommissioning.
+Taking into account the above, including proposed mitigation measures and proponent commitments; the Agency concludes that the project is not likely to cause significant adverse environmental effects."
 On October 30th, the Company was advised by CEAA that due to the refusal of the BC EAC, CEAA was requesting additional information regarding whether and how the Company intends to redesign the Project to address the concerns identified.